IvanMilovac/pixabay_catalogue_app/README.md

 To install all package:
 npm i

-n the project directory, you can run: npm start
+In the project directory, you can run: npm start

 ## Short about an app